Cut to the Feeling: Critical reception

+The song received widespread critical acclaim.
 J. Lynch of Billboard called the song "flawlessly constructed", adding it is "the closest we'll get to Whitney Houston's late-'80s dancefloor euphoria in 2017".
 Hayden Manders of Nylon describes "Cut to the Feeling" as a "masterclass" of the "best, sweetest pop music" today, celebrating the "possibility of big love" with a "chorus that blasts off to stars and doesn't let up for the rest of the song's duration".
 She further describes the song as being like the "butterflies you get before a first date with a crush".
 It was featured as Pitchfork's "Best New Track", with Laura Snapes describing it as "bombastic and gaudy" while praising it for being "distinctly Jepsen, her coaxing vocal creakiness convincing her paramour to stop denying what they want and just fucking go for it with her".

 Rolling Stone wrote Jepsen "saved 2017 with her bracing rejoinder to Xanax-pop malaise", and that her "boisterous vocal [sic] adds extra urgency to this jump-along anthem's much-needed e•mo•tional rescue".
 Slant Magazine wrote the single is her best since "Call Me Maybe", adding that it "delivers breathless, syncopated vocals over a measured handclap beat before the whole thing erupts into its euphoric hook."
 Spin praised the song for deemphasizing Emotion's "explicit '80s posing, using that well-worn synth-pop chug for something brighter, bigger, and more bombastic."
 DJ Louie XIV of Vanity Fair praised Jepsen's directness, as she "cuts straight through the crap...No artifice.
 No posturing".
 He described the song as an ecstatic celebration of "diving in headfirst with a new guy (or girl)", providing "the smile we all needed in 2017".

+Oscar eligibility

+The song was not written specifically for Ballerina and thus was not eligible for an Academy Award for Best Original Song.
+"Cut to the Feeling" was cited as one of multiple examples of the Academy Awards' harsh rules.

 Year-end lists

 Music video

 The music video for "Cut to the Feeling" was filmed on July 26, 2017, directed by Gia Coppola with whom Jepsen had worked on the "Your Type" video.
 It begins with behind-the-scenes footage of making this video, which shows the singer and her team getting ready for the shoot.
 As a clock positioned in the corner counts down from 1 minute and 32 seconds, Jepsen is seen having her make-up applied, posing with her team outdoors, making coffee and playing around the studio.
 She then arrives at the filming set and the clip launches into the black-and-white performance-style music video, which sees Jepsen's singing the last chorus of the song into a microphone, surrounded by her band.
-The video premiered on September 15, 2017.
+A lyric video for the song was released in June 2017 before the official video premiered on September 15, 2017.